ayush487/flagbot/README.md

 <h3>Clonig the Project</h3>

-You need to create a credential.properties file inside the flagbot folder which consists of key value pairs ( BOT_TOKEN : YOUR_BOT_TOKEN ), after that your bot will start working.
+You need to create a credential.properties file inside the flagbot folder which consists of key value pairs ( BOT_TOKEN : YOUR_BOT_TOKEN ), after that your bot will start working. <br />
+Moreover, for database features, update the variables in DBInfo.java in the com.ayush.dbconnectivity package.

 <hr />